Link: Apply now for the Citi® / AAdvantage Business™ World Elite Mastercard®

 That’s not always the case, as some corporate cards do incentivize the individual employees, but it’s rare on small business cards.
 Now, I imagine that many people who are authorized users on business cards wish they were earning the rewards for their own spending.

-That’s why there’s an interesting detail of the Citi AAdvantage Business Card that’s worth being aware of, as it’s a fairly recent update, which coincides with the introduction of the AAdvantage Business program.
+That’s why there’s an interesting detail of the Citi AAdvantage Business Card that’s worth being aware of, as it also ties into the AAdvantage Business program, which is American’s small business rewards program.
 On the Citi AAdvantage Business Card:

 - Redeemable AAdvantage miles earned from an authorized user’s card will be allocated to the AAdvantage Business account, which the primary cardmember has control over (and can then allocate however they’d like)